meaningandmodality/site/README.md

 - To update **publications**: edit `data/publications.txt`
 - To update **research**: edit `data/research.txt`

 Each `.txt` file uses a consistent format (see example inside the file).
+Comment lines beginning with `#` are ignored.